IntelliTect/IntelliTect.AspNetCore.SignalR.SqlServer/README.md

 As mentioned above, if SQL Server Service Broker is not available, messages will not always be transmitted immediately since a fallback of periodic querying must be used.

-While this uses the same table schema as the classic ASP.NET SignalR SQL Server backplane, the message payloads are completely different.
-If you are migrating, consider configuring a different `SchemaName` to prevent conflicts.

 ### Performance

 This is not the right solution for applications with a need for very high throughput, or very high degrees of scale-out.
 Consider Redis or Azure SignalR Service instead for such cases.
 You should always do an appropriate amount of testing to determine if a particular solution is suitable for your application.